Published by Trustmark Voluntary Benefits on March 25th, 2026

 “My medical insurance will cover my healthcare needs.”

-More than 50 percent of employees are enrolled in a high-deductible health plan, which the IRS defines as a minimum deductible of $1,400 for single people or $2,800 for families.1 Simply put, this means most employees’ insurance is not going to cover everything.
+More than 50 percent of employees are enrolled in a high-deductible health plan.1 Simply put, this means most employees’ insurance is not going to cover everything.
 That’s why voluntary benefits can be a critical piece of the puzzle; to help them bridge the gaps in coverage.

 “I can’t afford additional insurance.”

 Of course, it’s easy to say to an employee “add voluntary benefits”, but money is always a factor.
 The good thing is, it’s actually more affordable than they probably think.
-The average American spends $19 a week on coffee but, for less than that amount, they could potentially purchase supplemental accident insurance, life insurance or any number of coverages to round out their insurance needs.2
+The average American spends $21 per week on coffee but, for less than that amount, they could potentially purchase supplemental accident insurance, life insurance or any number of coverages to round out their insurance needs.2

 “I have life insurance through work, so I’m covered.”

 Life insurance is a crucial piece of an employee’s financial plan.
-As it stands, there exists $15 trillion of unmet life insurance need in America3 Chances are, even if an employee has life insurance through their employer, they’re underinsured.
+As it stands, 50 million adults acknowledge they live with a life insurance coverage gap.3 Chances are, even if an employee has life insurance through their employer, they’re underinsured.
 Over 60 percent of employees have either no life insurance or less than the recommended coverage amount.
-Most life insurance from employers is one or two times an employee’s annual salary, but industry experts generally recommend life insurance coverage that is five to seven times their salary.4
+Most life insurance from employers is one or two times an employee’s annual salary, but industry experts generally recommend life insurance coverage that is 10 to 12 times their salary.4

 “I don’t need Disability insurance because of Social Security Disability Insurance (SSDI) and worker’s compensation.”